Coat of arms of Georgia

-The coat of arms of Georgia is one of the national symbols of the republic.
-It is partially based on the medieval arms of the Georgian royal house and features Saint George, the traditional patron saint of Georgia.
+The coat of arms of Georgia is one of the national symbols of Georgia.
+The coat of arms is partially based on the medieval arms of the Georgian royal house and features Saint George, the traditional patron saint of Georgia.
 In addition to St. George, the original proposal included additional heraldic elements found on the royal seal, such as the seamless robe of Jesus, but this was deemed excessively religious and was not incorporated into the final version.

 Official description

+Georgian law describes the coat of arms as follows:

-The State coat of arms of Georgia is a heraldic shield, on its red field is depicted a silver rider on a silver horse and with a silver spear ending with a golden cross, Saint George with a golden halo, striking a silver dragon.
+The State coat of arms of Georgia is an heraldic shield, on its pupure field is depicted a silver rider on a silver horse and with a silver spear ending with a golden cross, Saint George with a golden halo, striking a silver dragon.
 The shield is crowned with the Iverian (Georgian) crown.
 The supporters are two golden lions, standing on a compartment of stylized grape vine ornament.
 The compartment is embellished with a silver-purple motto ribbon (face is silver, back is purple).
 On the silver field of the ribbon with black Mkhedruli letters is written the motto "ძალა ერთობაშია" ("Strength is in unity").
 On the ribbon, in the beginning and the end of the inscription, are depicted purpure heraldic crosses.

 Although the shield is officially described as purpure, it is often depicted as red.